Zecao/IterativeBranchExchange/README.md

 ## 3. Article Matlab code
 [**"DijkstraBEMatlabCode"**](https://github.com/Zecao/2020Dijkstra/tree/master/DijkstraBE_MatlabCode)
 Directory with the Matlab code for replication of all the results from article.
+Things to note:
-The main script is the file ""
+1. The main scripts files are named "run_XXbuses.m" which XX is the system buses number.
+2. The codes uses the [Matpower](https://matpower.org/) Power Flow routines and the [Matlab-BGL](https://github.com/dgleich/matlab-bgl) graph library.
+So remember to edit the function "setPath.m" properly.
-The code is mainly with portuguese comments, so I apologize for the non-portugues speaking.
+3. The code is mainly with portuguese comments, so I apologize for the non-portugues speaking.

 ## 4. Article OpenDSS customization code
 [**"DijkstraBranchExchangeOpenDSS"**](https://github.com/Zecao/2020Dijkstra/tree/master/DijkstraBE_OpenDSSCustomization)
 Directory with the Visual Studio C# OpenDSS customization project.